-During our 2013 Annual Meeting, stockholders were provided the opportunity to cast votes to approve a non-binding advisory resolution on executive compensation (a "say-on-pay" proposal).
+During our 2014 Annual Meeting, stockholders were provided the opportunity to cast votes to approve a non-binding advisory resolution on executive compensation (a "say-on-pay" proposal).
 We recommended that stockholders vote in favor of the say-on-pay proposal.
-Approximately 96% of stockholders voting at the 2013 Annual Meeting voted to approve the non-binding advisory resolution on executive compensation.
+Approximately 96% of stockholders voting at the 2014 Annual Meeting voted to approve the non-binding advisory resolution on executive compensation.
+As a result of the high level of stockholder support, our Compensation Committee did not make changes to the structure of our overall compensation program.